July 27: Today in Royal History

 Full name: Luisa Maria Amalia Teresa

 Luisa was the daughter of King Ferdinando IV of Naples and III of Sicily, later Ferdinando I, King of the Two Sicilies, and his first wife Archduchess Maria Carolina of Austria.
 In 1790, Luisa married Ferdinando III, Grand Duke of Tuscany.
 At the Tuscan court, there was gossip about Luisa’s lack of attractiveness.
-However, many considered the gossip about her looks to be superficial and saw Luisa as a person who showed great kindness to everyone.
+However, many considered the gossip about her looks superficial and saw Luisa as someone who showed great kindness to everyone.
 Luisa and her husband had five children.
 Sadly, she died in childbirth delivering a stillborn son in 1802.

 Unofficial Royalty: Luisa of Naples and Sicily, Grand Duchess of Tuscany